Home

 Best time: September–mid-April

-When to see northern lights in Iceland
+When to see aurora borealis in Iceland?

 The season for the natural light show lasts from September to mid-April.
-At other times, the midsummer light is simply too bright to see the aurora.
-To see the dancing lights, the night has to be extremely dark so avoid full moons.
+At other times, the midsummer light is too bright to see the aurora.
+To see the dancing lights, the night has to be extremely dark, so avoid full moons.
 On the contrary, the winter equinox period is usually a good time.
 The night should also be very clear, without clouds that block the lights.
 The northeastern part of Iceland usually has fewer clouds than other regions.

 Westfjords

 Westfjords region in North Iceland is known to have longer nights due to its location and fewer clouds than other parts of the country, which gives better chances to get a glimpse of aurora borealis.
-The region is also less populated so there is less light pollution.
-You can book a guided tour with one of the local operators or go on an aurora chasing adventure by yourself.
+The region is also less populated, so there is less light pollution.
+You can book a guided tour with one of the local operators or go on an aurora-chasing adventure by yourself.
 The old Viking ruins at Vatnsfjörður and the historical town of Ísafjörður will provide some picturesque details for your aurora pictures,

 Austurland